SteveBenner/ruby-helpers/README.md

 ---
 **DISCLAIMER:** Files in this repository may contain code taken from online sources for which I claim neither ownership nor authorship.
 I will do my best to attribute credit where due, and to supply and adhere to any relevant licenses for such code.
-If detected, please report improper licensing or usage of any material within this repository by creating an issue.a
+If detected, please report improper licensing or usage of any material within this repository by creating an issue.